-We have reviewed SPT phases protected by subsystem symmetries in two and higher dimensions and a one-dimensional SPT phase protected by a non-invertible symmetry in the last section.
+We have reviewed SPT phases protected by subsystem symmetries in two and higher dimensions and a one-dimensional SPT phase protected by a noninvertible symmetry in the last section.
 We now move on to our main results in this paper.
-We show that there exist higher-order SPT phases protected by subsystem and non-invertible symmetries.
+We show that there exist higher-order SPT phases protected by subsystem and noninvertible symmetries.
 In this section, we focus on linear subsystem symmetries.